Will Tom Sandoval And Ariana Madix Get Married? Scheana Marie Reveals If She Thinks They’ll Adopt A Child

 Tom and Ariana have been dating since Vanderpump Rules Season 3 and recently bought a house together in Los Angeles.

-Although Tom and Ariana both spoke openly about their thoughts on getting married and having kids on Vanderpump Rules Season 7, Ariana later made it clear to Tom that she did not want to chat with their co-stars about babies anymore and encouraged him to relay her message to their cast mates during a later episode.
+Although Tom and Ariana both spoke openly about their thoughts on getting married and having kids on Vanderpump Rules Season 7, Ariana later made it clear to Tom that she did not want to chat with their co-stars about babies anymore and encouraged him to relay her message to their castmates during a later episode.

 Ariana also ranted about the continuing questions she faces about the topic on Twitter.

-“When @TomSandoval1 and I do press interviews together, I get asked about babies and he gets asked about TomTom and future career plans,” she tweeted in February.
+“When @TomSandoval1 and I do press interviews together, I get asked about babies and he gets asked about TomTom and future career plans,” she tweeted in February, per Bravo TV.
 “I’m putting this out there now: I will walk out of any situation where this happens from now on.
 I have goals.
 I work hard.
 Ask me about it.”

 Ariana has made it clear for years now that she will never allow herself to get pregnant and has no desire to get married or become a mother.
 Hopefully, when all is said and done, both she and Tom will be happy with their decisions for their future together.